Yunghub/WolframAlphaCalculatorWithImages/README.md

-# WolframAlpha Discord Bot Calculator With Images
+# Simple Discord Bot Calculator With Images

 This is a Discord bot that uses Wolfram Alpha's API to solve your maths problems.
+All of the configurations are in config.js and they can be easily edited to match your use case.

 ## Installation